 - Understand and use correct biological terminology

-- Read and understand scientific papers in the sexual selection literature.
+- Synthesise and critically evaluate perspectives from primary scientific papers in the sexual selection literature

 Any four subjects at level 1